awell-health/awell-extensions/extensions/cloudinary/README.md

 ### Upload files

 This action allows a given stakeholder to upload one or many files (all file types allowed).
+Additionally, you can specify in what folder you would like to upload the assets.

 **Prerequisites:**

-- You have a Cloudinary account
+1. You have a Cloudinary account
-- You have created an upload preset that allows for unsigned uploads
+2. You have created an upload preset that allows for unsigned uploads

 **Limitations:**

-Currently, the URL(s) of the uploaded file(s) are not sent back to Awell.
-In order to make sure you can easily retrieve the files a stakeholder uploaded, all uploaded files will have the following context fields: `patientId`, `activityId`, and `pathwayId`.
-Additionally, you have the ability to add tags to files as well.
+- You cannot manage or browse uploaded file(s) in Awell.
+You can only do that in Cloudinary.
+To make searching files as easy as possible, you can assign tags to uploaded files and each uploaded file automatically has metadata attached (pathway id and activity id)
+- Only support for unsigned uploads
+- As a user, you cannot delete files you already uploaded